rails-decal/proj1/README.md

 #### Part 0: Setup PokePortal

 Clone the repo (run ```git clone git@github.com:rails-decal/proj1.git```) in your terminal.
 Cd into the directory, run ```bundle install --without production``` and migrate your database, then start your server.
+(If you have trouble running the bundle install, try running ```rvm use 2.1.2``` in your terminal first).
 In localhost, you should see an error that says: "uninitialized constant HomeController::Pokemon".
 This is expected; let's fix it.

 In the [Google Form](https://docs.google.com/forms/d/1VhMa7Ml0PdLYEPztMRqoBMsHrJH3O_jiKSJoOKRBYlk/viewform?usp=send_form), answer Question 0.